Updated: Jan. 26th, 2025

 When you take the healthy, sustainable route towards weight loss, you can also expect to lower your risk of developing chronic diseases like diabetes, heart disease, cancer, and neurodegenerative diseases like Alzheimer’s, and to feel overall healthier, happier, and more vibrant.

-Focus on making sustainable changes to your everyday diet and lifestyle, as well as resolving any underlying imbalances that might be contributing to weight loss resistance and any number of other health issues.
-Don’t be too hard on yourself– stress only contributes to weight loss resistance and hormonal imbalance!
+Focus on making small, sustainable changes to your everyday diet and lifestyle, as well as resolving any underlying imbalances that might be contributing to weight loss resistance and any number of other health issues.
+But don’t be too hard on yourself– stress only contributes to weight loss resistance and hormonal imbalance!
 Work with your body, believe in yourself, be mindful, and you will get there.
 I’ve seen it happen, time and time again!

 Consider Getting Genetic Testing